python/devguide/gitbootcamp.rst

 .. _clone-your-fork:

-Cloning your Forked CPython Repository
+Cloning a Forked CPython Repository
 --------------------------------------

 You will only need to do this once.
 From your command line::